Article

 Approaches for Regression Testing

 • Re-test everything.
-Sometimes the easiest option is to re-run all your existing tests on the new codebase.
-So long as those tests were well designed, this will definitely reveal any unwanted regressions.
-However, this is resource intensive and infeasible for a large codebase.
+Sometimes, the easiest option is to re-run all your existing tests on the new codebase.
+So long as those tests were well designed, this will reveal any unwanted regressions.
+However, this is resource-intensive and infeasible for a large codebase.

 • Selective re-testing.
-Often there is significant overlap between tests that were created for specific bugs.
-By carefully looking over the test coverage it is often possible to find a subset of your existing tests that covers all “moving parts” of your codebase.
+There is often significant overlap between tests created for specific bugs.
+By carefully reviewing the test coverage, finding a subset of your existing tests that covers all “moving parts” of your codebase is often possible.

 Often people use a hybrid approach where they first re-run the priority tests, then run sufficient other tests to give full coverage.
 Between releases they may even leave the test harness to churn through all the remaining tests, just in case there’s an obscure bug that has been missed.

 By its very nature, regression testing is both time-consuming and repetitive.
 For small codebases, it’s possible to perform regression testing manually.
 This is hardly efficient.
 This is when you turn to automated testing.
 Because it is so repetitive, regression testing is ideal for test automation.
-Indeed, for anything other than a simple project, automated regression testing is a requirement.
-Once you've created your tests, automating it will also free up your QA engineers to focus on tracking down new bugs and adding test cases for new features.
+Indeed, automated regression testing is a requirement for anything other than a simple project.
+Once you've created your tests, automating them will also free up your QA engineers to focus on tracking down new bugs and adding test cases for new features.

-Before you can automate your regression testing, you need to decide which of the three approaches you are going to adopt.
-If you are opting to re-test everything, you simply need to set up your test environment to re-run every previous test on each new release candidate.
+Before automating your regression testing, you must decide which of the three approaches you will adopt.
+If you opt to re-test everything, you must set up your test environment to re-run every previous test on each new release candidate.
 However, it’s more usual to re-run a subset of the tests, either aiming for full coverage or prioritizing the most important tests.

 Test automation involves getting a computer to interact with your application as a user would.
 Typically, this means interacting with the UI.
 However, some applications may also be tested via a CLI or even an API.
 But UI testing is by far the most common, so that’s what we will focus on here.
 In order to test a UI, you need two things.
 Firstly, an automated way of selecting and interacting with the elements in the UI (e.g. buttons, text fields, etc.).
 Secondly, the ability to run through the steps that make up your test plan.